 The format used in 2019 saw group stages on day one, rounds 1-3, and day two used a Swiss ranking system to match similarly ranked teams against each other.

 We will be using all twelve scenarios from the Middle Earth Strategy Battle Game Rules Manual.

 Six of the twelve scenarios will be chosen at random before the start of each game using the below table to determine which scenario is played.

 To determine which scenario is used in each round firstly the tournament organisers will randomly determine which ‘Pool’ is used.

 After determining which pool of scenarios has been selected for a round, a TO will randomly determine which scenario is used in the following round; either scenario 1 or scenario 2 associated with that pool.

 Should any further scenarios be officially released for tournament use by Games Workshop the ETC event team will discuss whether it will effect the above table and inform event attendees asap.
-No additional scenarios will be added after the army list submission date.
+No additional scenarios will be added/removed after the army list submission date.